• <GetStart>

 Overview

-2. When displaying logic-based reports written in HTML.
+• When displaying templated reports written in HTML.

-3. When displaying content using the view or htmldialog functions.
+• When displaying content using functions like view or actions like UI.showDialog.

-4. When displaying some dialogs for logic functions, as well as other aspects of the CSPro user interface (UI).
+• When displaying some dialogs for logic functions, as well as other aspects of the CSPro user interface.

 Local Web Server and HTML Directory References